 Herpesvirus, both type 1 . . . herpes simplex or herpes labialis, and type 2 . . . genital herpes can cause meningitis in children, especially infants.
 Chicken pox can also cause aseptic meningitis.
 Rabies virus causes inflammation of both the brain and meninges (meningoencephalitis).
 HIV can cause aseptic meningitis, especially soon after exposure (acute HIV syndrome).

 Some fungi and mycobacteria can cause aseptic meningitis, although this is much less common.
 Certain medications can also cause aseptic meningitis, including antibiotics and some over-the-counter anti-inflammatory medications.

-Risk factors for aseptic meningitis include exposure to someone with a recent viral infection, exposure to children in a day care setting, being a health care worker, or having a suppressed immune system .
+Risk factors for aseptic meningitis include exposure to someone with a recent viral infection, exposure to children in a daycare settings, being a health care worker, or having a lower immune system.